-Dr Katleen De Brouwere, Researcher, VITO (Flemish Institute for Technological Research), Mol, Belgium
+Dr Katleen De Brouwere, Researcher, VITO (Flemish Institute for Technological Research), Mol, BE

-Stuart Harrad, Professor, School of Geography, Earth & Environmental Sciences, University of Birmingham, Edgbaston, Birmingham
+Stuart Harrad, Professor, School of Geography, Earth & Environmental Sciences, University of Birmingham, Edgbaston, UK

-Prof. Dr Cynthia de Wit, Professor, Department of Environmental Science and Analytical Chemistry (ACES), Stockholm University, Stockholm
+Prof. Dr Cynthia de Wit, Professor, Department of Environmental Science and Analytical Chemistry (ACES), Stockholm University, Stockholm, SE

-Prof. Dr Adrian Covaci, Professor, Toxicological Center, University of Antwerp, Wilrijk, Belgium
+Prof. Dr Adrian Covaci, Professor, Toxicological Center, University of Antwerp, Wilrijk, BE

 The last couple of years have seen substantial efforts expended on the development of sophisticated, high tier modelling of integrated exposure (including via indoor air), such as INTEGRA (developed in a CEFIC LRI project) and Merlin Expo; however these models have not yet been thoroughly tested for a wide range of chemicals, including these new chemicals.
 As many of them will be more polar or possess other properties than previously investigated (‘classical’) compounds, the existing models also need to be checked for their applicability to these new chemicals.